 Step 3: Fold in the chocolate chips with a rubber spatula or a spoon.

 Step 4: Mold into the shape you want.
-I explain the three different ways I chose below.
+I explain the three different ways after this image.

-- To make round cookie dough bites: Roll two tablespoon of dough into a ball and drizzle with melted chocolate.
+- To make round cookie dough balls: Roll two tablespoon of dough into a ball and drizzle with melted chocolate.

-- To make chocolate cups: Melted chocolate chips, line paper cupcake liners, fill with dough and chill.
+- To make chocolate-coated cookie dough cups: Melted chocolate chips, line paper cupcake liners, fill with dough and chill.

-- To make cookie dough cubes: Spread mixture onto a parchment-lined cookie sheet, freeze two hours, and chop in ½-inch bricks.
+- To make frozen cookie dough bites: Spread mixture onto a parchment-lined cookie sheet, freeze two hours, and chop in ½-inch bricks.
+Store frozen in an air-tight canister.

 Substitutions & Tips